INTRODUCTION

 Central Record Keeping Agency (CRA)

 The Companys operations as a Central Recordkeeping Agency ("CRA") were launched in the month of March 2022.
 Our endeavour to provide the best possible services to our Subscribers and other intermediaries is re-emphasized with the release of various new features.
-In FY25, CAMS CRA registered an YoY growth of 82% in terms of new subscriber onboarding in Non-Government Sectors.
-Our market share in eNPS is around 9% and the overall market share in retail (non-Govt sector) is around 6.5%.
+CAMS CRA now has more than 2,10,000 subscribers.
+CAMS CRA registered a Y-o-Y growth of 17% in terms of new subscriber onboarding.
+The Customer Satisfaction (CSAT) score remained consistently above 90%

 OPPORTUNITIES AND THREATS OPPORTUNITIES

 The Companys Brand salience and superior technology aligned with client business model continues to make CAMS the service partner of choice for the clients.
-The company has been able to retain its share in the RTA industry at ~68% as of March 2025.
-There has been significant wins made by the company of both of new AMCs and migration of the existing AMC from the competitor during the financial year and this indicate the large potential the company has in the RTA industry.
+The company has been able to retain its share in the RTA industry at the same levels as in the previous year.
+There has been significant wins made by the company of both of new AMCs and migration of the existing AMC from the competition during the financial year and this indicate the large potential the company has in the RTA industry.
+CAMS continues to lead the market in Alternative Investment Funds (AIF) and Portfolio Management Services (PMS), currently serving over 230 fund houses across 550+ schemes, with an AUM exceeding Rs.3.10 Lakh Cr.
+The company made significant inroads with multinational

 The Account Aggregator (AA) ecosystem is ushering in a new paradigm of data empowerment that transcends individual sectors.
 It is reshaping financial services by democratizing access, enabling all citizens to securely share their financial data and participate in the formal economy.
 This data-driven empowerment is fuelling the growth of financial services and is also setting the foundation for new industries, use cases, and opportunities beyond finance.
 The AA framework is poised to become a global model for how digital public infrastructure can drive financial inclusion, efficiency, and innovation.
-CAMS through its wholly owned subsidiary has emerged as an early mover and is having a market share of more than 10%.
-This is expected to propel growth of this business segment in the years to come.
+CAMS through its wholly owned subsidiary has emerged as an early mover.
+At the end of the year, the company had 235 live clients and 140 billed clients.

 The increased focus on the KYC requirements, mandatory issue of the policies in electronic form and the countrys largest insurer joining the Repository system will significantly enhance the business opportunities for the insurance repository business.

-These are considered as significant opportunities and the Companys domain expertise acquired over a three decades of being the industry partner, established processes, technology-driven infrastructure, and marquee clients, will enable the Company to capitalize on the growth in these new businesses.
+These are considered as significant opportunities and the Companys domain expertise acquired over three decades of being the industry partner, established processes, technology- driven infrastructure, and marquee clients, will enable the Company to capitalize on the growth in these new businesses.

 THREATS